On the birational section conjecture with local conditions: Introduction

 {\bf Acknowledgements.}

-I would like to express my gratitude towards Olivier Wittenberg and H\'el\`ene Esnault for listening to the argument at an early stage when the state of affaires was still in total disorder.
-It is also my pleasure to thank Olivier Wittenberg for his comments on an earlier version of this manuscript.
-I thank David Harari for emphasizing the importance of strong approximation for semi-abelian varieties, and I am grateful to Leila Schneps for providing the explicit form of monodromy of for the Legendre family (actually in 2005 --- a long time ago).
+I would like to express my gratitude towards Olivier Wittenberg and H\'el\`ene Esnault for listening to the argument at an early stage and for comments on an earlier version of this manuscript.
+I am grateful to Leila Schneps for providing the explicit form of monodromy for the Legendre family (actually in 2005 --- a long time ago).

-{\bf Notation and terminology.}
+\subsection{Notation and terminology}